CyberpunkMika/project-setup/README.md

 If you need to see your git config settings when setting a project folder up run `git config --list --show-origin`
 If you need to set the global configs use:
 - `git config --global user.name "John Doe"` and
-- `git config --global user.email johndoe@example.com`
+- `git config --global user.email johndoe@example.com` (To avoid confusion this should be the email address associated with your Github account)